Choosing the Right Boat Fenders

 Fender Suspenders etc.

-Last, but certainly not least, we have an incredible assortment of fender hangers, lifeline clips, fender adjusters, fender straps, fender cleats, locks, hooks and suction cup straps.
+Last, but certainly not least, we have an incredible assortment of fender accessories: hangers, lifeline clips, fender adjusters, fender straps, fender cleats, locks, hooks and suction cup straps.
 We also have a cleaner to remove grease, oil and grime.